cockroachdb/docs/src/current/v24.1/physical-cluster-replication-technical-overview.md

 During the job, [rangefeeds]({% link {{ page.version.version }}/create-and-configure-changefeeds.md %}#enable-rangefeeds) are periodically emitting resolved timestamps, which is the time where the ingested data is known to be consistent.
 Resolved timestamps provide a guarantee that there are no new writes from before that timestamp.
 This allows the standby cluster to move the [protected timestamp]({% link {{ page.version.version }}/architecture/storage-layer.md %}#protected-timestamps) forward as the replicated timestamp advances.
 This information is sent to the primary cluster, which allows for [garbage collection]({% link {{ page.version.version }}/architecture/storage-layer.md %}#garbage-collection) to continue as the replication stream on the standby cluster advances.

 {{site.data.alerts.callout_info}}
 If the primary cluster does not receive replicated time information from the standby after 3 days, it cancels the replication job.
 This ensures that an inactive replication job will not prevent garbage collection.
-The time at which the job is removed is configurable via the `stream_replication.job_liveness_timeout` [cluster setting]({% link {{ page.version.version }}/cluster-settings.md %}).
+The time at which the job is removed is configurable with [`ALTER VIRTUAL CLUSTER virtual_cluster EXPIRATION WINDOW = duration`]({% link {{ page.version.version }}/alter-virtual-cluster.md %}) syntax.
 {{site.data.alerts.end}}

 ### Cutover and promotion process